What is a Mill and how Big should it be?

 A 100 and 200 ton a day mill is actually quite large, as there are a lot of rocks we have to grind to fine beach sand size, so why is ours so small?

-Nov.
-20. We are now putting the Bayhorse Mill back together with the larger grinding capacity.
+We now have the upgraded Bayhorse Mill back together and operating with the larger grinding capacity.
 Although we have the ability to process up to 4 tons per hour, or a maximum 96 tons per day, in practical terms we operate at 65% – 70% capacity, or from 2.6 tons o 2.8 tons per hour, or between 62 tons – 68 tons/day